-The Virginia Fraud Against Taxpayers Act (“Virginia FCA) is the state level counterpart to the federal False Claims Act for false claims in the Commonwealth of Virginia.
-While the federal statute concerns the presentation of false claims involving federal funds, the Virginia FCA concerns the presentation of false claims involving state or local funds.
+The Virginia Fraud Against Taxpayers Act (“Virginia False Claims Act) is the state-level counterpart to the federal False Claims Act for false claims in the Commonwealth of Virginia.
+While the federal statute concerns the presentation of false claims involving federal funds, the Virginia False Claims Act concerns the presentation of false claims involving state or local funds.

-The Virginia General Assembly passed the Virginia FCA in 2002 with an effective date of January 1, 2003.
-The Virginia FCA prohibits the following:
+The Virginia General Assembly passed the Virginia False Claims Act in 2002 with an effective date of January 1, 2003.
+The Act prohibits the following:

 - knowingly presenting or causing to be presented a false or fraudulent claim;

 - making, using, or causing to be made or used a false record or statement material to a false or fraudulent claim; and

 - several other related acts of misconduct involving false or fraudulent claims.

 “Claim” is broadly defined to include “any request or demand, whether under a contract or otherwise, for money or property” made to (1) a state agency, (2) a political subdivision of the state, or (3) a recipient of funds from the state or political subdivisions if the claim involves those funds.

 Generally speaking, if a claim is false or fraudulent and involves states or local funds, it violates the Virginia False Claims Act.
 A person or corporation who violates the Act must pay the Commonwealth between $5,500 and $11,000 for each violation, in addition to whatever actual damages were sustained as a result of the violation(s).

 Who Can File a Lawsuit Under the Virginia Fraud Against Taxpayers Act?